OWASP/www-project-modsecurity-core-rule-set/index.md

 * [Including the OWASP ModSecurity Core Rule Set](https://www.netnea.com/cms/apache-tutorial-7_including-modsecurity-core-rules/)
 * [Handling False Positives with the OWASP ModSecurity Core Rule Set](https://www.netnea.com/cms/apache-tutorial-8_handling-false-positives-modsecurity-core-rule-set/)

 These tutorials are part of a big series of Apache/ModSecurity guides published by [netnea](https://www.netnea.com/cms/apache-tutorials).
-They are written by Christian Folini.
+They are written by Christian Folini, Co-Lead of the CRS project.

 More Information about the rule set is available at the [official website](https://coreruleset.org).

+Please note, here is also a ModSecurity Handbook, 2nd edition written by CRS project lead Christian Folini, that can be useful to understand the behavior of the engine and the rule set.
+The book does not cover the rule set itself, though.

 ## Licensing